pathunstrom/personal-site/data/Post/just-start-making.md

 Games have their own language and society de-emphasizes game literacy as a skill that is important.
 You'll want to counteract that de-emphasis in your own studies.

+Don't stop at games, though!
+Learn a craft, practice an art, try a new skill set, watch movies, read books, study visual design.
+All creative fields have a tendency to become insular, and games are no different.
+Instead of always draining your inspiration making new stuff, try learning or experiencing something new!
+That'll fill you up to try new things.

 If you've been designing that perfect game for a handful of years, it's time to put it aside and go make some other games.
 Come back with a fresh set of eyes